Join Our Team!

 Community Brain Injury Services is committed to providing a workplace and programming that promotes these values.
 We celebrate and welcome the full spectrum of race, religion, belief, culture, national origin, gender, gender expression, sexual orientation, age, marital, veteran, socio-economic and disability status.

-Interested applicants should submit a resume and cover letter by Friday, February 23rd, 2024 to Claire Yarbrough at claire@communitybraininjury.org.
+Interested applicants should submit a resume and cover letter to Claire Yarbrough, Deputy Director, by Friday, January 31st at [email protected].

 Required Qualifications: